ianrust/tubesim/README.md

 - [ ] Get index -> spatial location working w/ a common definition with the Tube object since so much of that lives there.
 In the future this could be a config file?

+- [ ] Make test patterns for when we assemble on playa, probably on startup

 - [ ] Make animations smoother.
 We have the frame rate we just need to

 - [ ] Make addressing match wiring plan (2 goal posts on each ethernet port)